 How do we write about ourselves without narcissism?
 I recently gave a public talk at the University of Hawai‘i, Mānoa, on that perennially perplexing question: How do we writers “find our voice”?
-I’ve devoted an entire New York Times column to “The Voice of the Storyteller.”
-And there’s a chapter in Sin and Syntax on […]
+A couple of days later I led a workshop on crafting personal stories and memoirs.
+I’ve devoted an entire New York Times column […]

 I love reaching new readers, so I’ve come up with a special offer on my books through December.
 Buy a copy of Vex, Hex, Smash, Smooch or Sin & Syntax from me, and I’ll send a bonus copy of either one to you.

 English grammar evolves with majestic disregard for the susceptibilities of classical scholars,” Philip Howard wrote in his 1978 book Weasel Words.
 So, apparently, do the rules for pluralizing words that have come to us from Latin and Greek.